rumpkernel/buildrump.sh/README.md

 The buildrump.sh script builds NetBSD kernel drivers for non-NetBSD targets.
 The drivers can be run in rump kernels on the target host.
+The script and the resulting rump kernel components can/should be run as an unprivileged user, i.e. no root account is required.

 For more information on rump kernels, see http://www.NetBSD.org/docs/rump/